marykorol98/IndustrialML_ITMO-1/README.md

 emoji_cnt – number of emoji.

-Using this data, you we needed to predict the number of publications in each 250x250 meter polygon for each hour 4 weeks (28 days) ahead of the last publication in the training set.
+Using this data, we needed to predict the number of publications in each 250x250 meter polygon for each hour 4 weeks (28 days) ahead of the last publication in the training set.